United States v. Elizabeth A. Holmes, et al.: Proceedings

 Holmes was charged with two counts of conspiracy to commit wire fraud in violation of 18 U.S.C § 1349 and nine charges of wire fraud in violation of 18 U.S.C §1343.
 The case was prosecuted by the United States Attorney for the Northern District of California, with Holmes being defended by white-collar crime litigation firm Williams & Connolly.
 The case began on August 31, 2021, after being delayed for over a year due to the COVID-19 pandemic and Holmes's pregnancy.
 A jury of residents from Northern California was selected, eventually consisting of 8 men and 4 women.
 Two of the jurors were replaced during the trial, one for playing Sudoku and another for her Buddhist faith.

 There were dozens of witnesses, including James Mattis.
 Other prominent investors and/or board members were discussed but not called into court, including Betsy DeVos, Rupert Murdoch, Larry Ellison, George Shultz, and Henry Kissinger.
 Other witnesses include former employees, including a lab director, who said "I found these instruments to be unsuitable for clinical use".
 Erika Cheung, a former Theranos employee, said she was very concerned about the accuracy of the technology.

 Evidence was provided of Holmes's role in faked product demonstrations, falsified validation reports, misleading claims about contracts, and overstated financials.
 There was audio and video evidence of Holmes making inflated or misleading claims about Theranos.
 There were forged documents saying Pfizer and Schering-Plough had validated the company's blood-testing technology.
 Holmes admitted to personally manipulating those documents.

 Holmes took the stand in her defense for seven days.
-She both deflected blame on others, or accepted it some cases.
-She sold the jury on a vision of a future at Theranos, saying it was not a crime to be optimistic about the possibilities of the technology that she herself was misled about by her own expert staff.
+She deflected blame to others, or accepted it in some cases.
+She explained to the jury her vision of a future at Theranos, saying it was not a crime to be optimistic about the possibilities of the technology that she herself was misled about by her own expert staff.
 Holmes testified that she had been raped while she was a student at Stanford and that she had sought solace from Balwani in the aftermath of the incident.
 She also said that Balwani sought control over her during their romantic relationship, which was still ongoing when the alleged criminal acts took place, and at times berated and sexually abused her.
 However, she also testified that Balwani had not forced her to make the false statements to investors, business partners, journalists and company directors that had been described in the case.

 Prosecutors argued her culpability crossed into fraud when she lied about the accuracy, types and number of tests Theranos's machines could do, "At so many of the forks in the road, she chose the dishonest path," said an attorney during closing arguments.